iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 Are Quilt Along files available in a single download?

 • Large or ongoing projects are available as they were originally posted, that is to say, one pattern per month or week.
-If you are participating after the fact, you will need to print each pattern individually.
+You will need to print each pattern individually.

 The blocks in a Quilt Along are too big/too small for my taste.
 Can I decrease/increase the pattern?